Swiss B2B Marketing-Report 2026

 a clear definition for each KPI

-an owner for each metric
+a designated person responsible for each metric

 a fixed review cycle